 In maths we will be learning about:

-All aspects will be taught in line with the new curriculum with an increased focus on reasoning and problem solving, as well as teaching mental and written methods and strategies.
+All aspects will be taught with an increased focus on reasoning and problem solving, as well as teaching mental and written methods and strategies.

-Children will be given one piece of English and one piece of maths work that will either develop or consolidate our learning in class.
+This work will be from the CGP targeted question books.
+The work will either develop or consolidate our learning in class.
 They should spend at least 20-30 minutes completing it to the best of their ability.
 They will also get a longer project linked to our topic, which will be due in during the last week of term.
 They could spend a little bit of time each week, or complete the whole project in one week.
-Completed work should be handed in every Tuesday and will be returned on Wednesday.
-The children will also bring home weekly spelling words to practise.
+Completed work should be handed in every Monday and will be returned by Tuesday.

 Please do not hesitate to contact staff at school if you have any questions regarding your child’s learning.
 Thank you for your continued support!